Thursday September 9th, 2021, 0600-1750

 833 gain, 1867 loss

-The rain started around 9 pm, just as forecasted.
+Overnight, the rain started around 9 pm, just as forecasted.
 I could hear thunder well before.
 The lightning was pretty intense for a few hours and the rain was so hard that I got splashback and misting almost immediately.
-But my little tent help up considerably well…I had some leaking through the floor but rather minimal.
+But my little tent held up considerably well…I had some leaking through the floor but rather minimal.
 I had played around with the ground tarp before going to bed, trying to get the edges to fold up so that maybe it would prevent puddling.
 It sort of worked.

 I didn’t get the best sleep initially because it’s really hard to sleep through flashes of lightning and booms of thunder.
 I was just glad it held off until after I’d gotten set up for the night.
 I was also kind of glad I didn’t waste money on a bunk at the outdoor center.
 I toughed it out and it wasn’t as bad as I expected.

 Now I had all that money I’d saved to spend on food in town.
 But first, I still had to do my standard 10 miles to get there.
 I don’t know why I keep ending up with that being the distance left but it seems to be a theme of this hike.
 I went past Sunfish lake, then down down down into the DWG.
 This is where the Delaware river cuts through the ridge, while I-80 piggybacks off its convenient topography.
-The trail actually utilizes the enormous interstate bridge to get across the river.
+The trail actually utilizes the enormous interstate bridge to go across the river.
 Thankfully there’s a separate pedestrian way, which as a SOBO, has you walking towards oncoming traffic.
 Seeing the endless line of semi trucks coming straight at me, some while also maneuvering to change lanes, was terrifying…far scarier than anything else I’ve experienced on the trail.
 I had to avert my eyes down to keep from having visions of them veering into me.
-The concrete barrier gave me little confidence that it would stop anything.
+The concrete barrier gave me little confidence that it would stop such monstrous vehicles.

 I met another SOBO, Peptalk, at the hostel.
 They were friends with Heartstrings, the lady we met just before the CT border.
 They gave her her trail name and she gave them the name Peptalk.
 They were the first non-binary hiker I’ve had the pleasure to get to know, which is why I’m using they/them pronouns.
 We talked trail for a bit but my stomach was rumbling, so I went in search of food.
 I met Stellar and Picky for BBQ at a newly renovated and hip little joint.
 The food was pretty good.
 After this, I happened upon a hair salon, Bo Tangles, spontaneously taking the opportunity to get a long overdue (since early March!) cut and shave.
 The ladies were awesome, very hiker friendly…I highly recommend this adorably-named place for an affordable cut.